 - aneurysm clips

-- a bullet, slug, or shrapnel
+- a lodged bullet or piece of shrapnel

 - a cochlear implant